Cloud computing has been there for a long time.

 Take baby steps to become a cloud-ready enterprise

 According to research, 73% of cloud migration projects take a year or longer to get completed.
 Cloud migration is not an overnight process.
 It requires careful planning and flawless execution.
 The best way to begin is by taking baby steps.
 Companies can begin by optimizing the applications for the cloud, so they can leverage all the cloud features post-migration.
 It also becomes easier to update and replicate them.
-For legacy applications, companies can decide which parts of the system should be optimized first or which needs to be re-architected to make it cloud-ready.
+For legacy applications, companies can decide which parts of the system should be optimized first or which need to be re-architected to make it cloud-ready.

 Developing and deploying a cloud strategy requires deep technology expertise, domain knowledge, and business understanding.